Slavery in India: Delhi Sultanate (12th to 16th century AD)

 Barani states that very few slaves were sold for 100-200 tankas: if an expensive slave, whose normal price would be 1,000-2,000 after Alauddin's death, appeared in the market, nobody would buy it because of the fear of Alauddin's spies.

-During the Delhi Sultanate (1206–1526), Hindus were enslaved in such large quantities for export to the Central Asian slave market that Indian slaves became low price slaves, available and affordable, and increased their demand in international markets.
+During the Delhi Sultanate, Hindus were enslaved in such large quantities for export to the Central Asian slave market that Indian slaves became low price slaves, available and affordable, and increased their demand in international markets.
 Aside for war captives enslaved during The Delhi Sultanate were provided with large numbers of Hindu slaves via their revenue system, in which the subordinate iqta'dars ordered their armies to abduct Hindus in large numbers as a means of extracting revenue.
 Taxes were often extracted from communities less loyal to the Sultan in the form of slaves, and non-Muslims who were not able to pay taxes could be defined as resisting the authority of the Sultan and thus abducted as slaves in warfare; Sultan 'Ala al-Din Khalji (r.
 1296–1316) legalized the enslavement of non-Muslims who defaulted on their revenue payments.

+In this period, slaves were also first exported from the Somali coast to India.
+According to historian Molefi Kete Asante, the Somali sultan Jamal ad-Din II (1424-1433) sent conquered Ethiopian captives to India.
+Ludovico di Varthema, who visited Zeila in 1503, described Abyssinian slaves captured in war being exported from the Somali coast to India.